flashoverm/Guardian/README.md

 To Do:

+- Administration (Feuerwehrverwaltung) rights are provided by application rights, not juts engine

 - Logging (differentiate between application (added, , edited, removed...) and errors, sent mail, ...)

 - ICS auf Android prüfen